KhoTheProgrammer/smart-farmer-backend/data/README.md

-# Administrative Boundary Data
+# Geospatial Data for Malawi

-This directory contains administrative boundary data for Malawi.
+This directory contains administrative boundary and elevation data for Malawi.

 ## Data Sources